Peikar Orthodontics

 Fixed Retainers

 A fixed retainer is a thin wire bonded behind your teeth to help maintain alignment without needing to remember to wear it.
-Many patients like the convenience of not having to take it in and out.

-However, fixed retainers do require extra attention when it comes to oral hygiene.
 Flossing around the wire can be more difficult, and if plaque builds up over time, it may contribute to gum inflammation, gum recession, and even bone loss.
-Fixed retainers can also loosen or partially detach without you noticing, which may allow teeth to shift.

 Our Recommendation